newtonlabs/health-data-analyzer/BACKLOG.md

 [] Autoamte cronometer with a HAR file and playwright [] Figure out if tokens can stay longged in longer, this used to work [] dry out the oura client
+[] move enums from extractors to one place